Niclas Anspach

-Niclas Anspach (born 22 July 2000) is a German professional footballer who plays as a midfielder for Regionalliga Bayern club SpVgg Unterhaching.
+Niclas Anspach (born 22 July 2000) is a German professional footballer who plays as a midfielder for Regionalliga club FC 08 Homburg.

 Career

 Anspach made his professional debut for SpVgg Unterhaching in the 3.
 Liga on 9 February 2019, coming on as a substitute in the 79th minute for Marc Endres in the 2–0 away loss against Hansa Rostock.
 In January 2020, Anspach joined Regionalliga Bayern side TSV 1860 Rosenheim on loan until the end of the season.

+On 24 January 2025, Anspach left Jahn Regensburg by mutual consent.